 What is the regulatory status of microplastics?

 No government on Earth has set a legally binding limit for how much plastic is allowed in your food or drinking water.
-The EUEuropean Union adopted Regulation 2023/2055 in October , restricting synthetic polymer microparticles intentionally added to products — cosmetics, loose glitter, agricultural fertilizers — but it does not cover microplastic contamination already in the environment, food supply, or water.
-The US EPAEnvironmental Protection Agency added microplastics to its draft Contaminant Candidate List in April — a research step that imposes no requirements on water systems.
-The UK has only a microbead ban in rinse-off cosmetics and no monitoring requirements for drinking water.
-No binding limits anywhere.
+The EUEuropean Union adopted Regulation 2023/2055 in September , restricting synthetic polymer microparticles intentionally added to products — cosmetics, loose glitter, agricultural fertilizers — but it does not cover microplastic contamination already in the environment, food supply, or water.
+The US EPAEnvironmental Protection Agency added microplastics to its draft Contaminant Candidate List 6, published in the Federal Register on 6 April with public comment open through 5 June.
+CCL listing is a research step that imposes no requirements on water systems — and in March 2026, EPA issued final regulatory determinations on the nine contaminants from the previous list and declined to regulate any of them.

 Thompson coins 'microplastic' — the field begins